Seercat3160/bindmidi/README.md

 ## Configuration

 To run the program, a config file must be present at either "config.yml" in the directory which the executable is being run from, or at the path specified by the command line option `--config`.
 If this file is not present, it will be created and pre-filled with the contents of `config.default.yml` in this repository.

+To add bindings to the config, follow the example of the default config.
+Specify the note in the `bindings` map using [Scientific Pitch Notation](https://en.wikipedia.org/wiki/Scientific_pitch_notation), and then give an array of objects where the type of binding is given as `bind` and any arguments for that binding are also given.
+For all available bindings and their arguments, see below.
+Note that in the note names sharps must be typed as `#` and flats as `b`, and that bindings will be executed in the order they are specified.

 ### Available binding types